docker/buildx/docs/bake-reference.md

 ```

 This resolves to the current working directory (`"."`) by default.
+Set `BUILDX_BAKE_FILE_RELATIVE_PATHS=1` to resolve local directory paths in
+`target.context` and `target.contexts` relative to the directory of the first
+Bake file.
+Use `cwd://` for paths that should remain relative to the current
+working directory when this opt-in is enabled.

 ```console
 $ docker buildx bake --print -f - <<< 'target "default" {}'